Beuth-Erdelt/DBMS-Benchmarker/README.md

 * [Apache JMeter](https://jmeter.apache.org/index.html) - Java-based performance measure tool, including a configuration GUI and reporting to HTML
 * [HammerDB](https://www.hammerdb.com/) - industry accepted benchmark tool, but limited to some DBMS
 * [Sysbench](https://github.com/akopytov/sysbench) - a scriptable multi-threaded benchmark tool based on LuaJIT
+* [OLTPBench](https://github.com/oltpbenchmark/oltpbench) -Java-based performance measure tool, using JDBC and including a lot of predefined benchmarks

 For more informations, see a [basic example](#basic-usage), take a look at help for a full list of [options](#command-line-options-and-configuration) or take a look at a [demo report](docs/Report-example-tpch.pdf).

+This module has been tested with Brytlyt, Exasol, Kinetica, MariaDB, MemSQL, Mariadb, MonetDB, OmniSci and PostgreSQL.

 ## Overview